 You will not receive any direct benefit from sharing your coded study data.
-However, sharing your data may contribute to many different research projects.
-The results of these studies could help to improve the health of others in the future.
+However, sharing your data may contribute to many different research projects that could help improve the health of others in the future.

 It is possible that your coded study data will be used by commercial organizations and some of the research done with your coded study data may one day lead to the development of software, tests, drugs, or other commercial products.
 If this happens, you will not be informed.